Tips: Once You Have Loans

 There are several kinds of federal student loan discharge.
 “Discharge” means you are no longer required to make payments on your student loans due to certain circumstances.
 For example, you may be eligible for a kind of federal student loan forgiveness called “borrower defense” if you took out loans to attend a school that misled you about your likelihood of finding a job or obtaining certification or licensure in your field of study, the school’s graduation rates, earnings after graduation, or the cost of education at the school.
 If your college or career school closed while you were enrolled or soon after you left school, you may qualify for a “closed school discharge” of your federal student loans.
 Other forms of discharge include Ability to Benefit Discharge, Total and Permanent Disability Discharge, and more.
 You may want to seek legal assistance with your application for loan discharge.

-New York State Loan Forgiveness Programs
+New York State Student Loan Repayment Assistance Programs

 You may be eligible to make payments based on your income.

 • Income-driven repayment plan options set your monthly loan payment at an amount that is based on your income and family size.
 Depending on your income, your payments could be as low as $0 a month.
 If you do not qualify for these options, you may qualify for a graduated repayment plan that allows you to make smaller initial payments that increase over time.
 This graduated repayment plan could extend your repayment period and increase the total amount you pay in loan interest.
+Some repayment plans, like graduated repayment, do not qualify for certain debt cancellation programs, like IDR or Public Service Loan Forgiveness (PSLF).

-To see the various payment plans and your options, visit studentaid.gov and log in to the Loan Simulator tool using your FSA ID.
+To see the various payment plans and your options, visit StudentAid.gov and log in to the Loan Simulator tool using your FSA ID.

 If you are considering refinancing your federal student loan into a private student loan: